Victoria’s Secret Model Maya Stepper Makes It To The Cover Of ‘Elle Mexico’ And She Is Very Happy

 It’s a very happy day for German model Maya Stepper.
 The stunner, who is best known to her 600,000-plus Instagram fans for being associated with Victoria’s Secret — has recently been featured on the cover of Elle Mexico, and she is super excited about her achievement.

 Anyone who is familiar with the modeling industry knows that models these days mainly yearn for two achievements.
-The first is to become the cover girl of a world-renowned magazine and the second is being selected to walk the Victoria’s Secret Fashion Show.
+The first is to become the cover girl of a world-renowned magazine, and the second is being selected to walk the Victoria’s Secret Fashion Show.
 And since Maya has achieved both, she is proud of herself.

 In the monochromatic picture that appeared on the magazine’s cover, Maya could be seen donning an animal-print bodysuit that allowed her to flaunt her well-toned thighs as she struck a side pose.
-The model posed in an unusual way — holding a hanging microphone while posing to be screaming into it.
+The model posed in an unusual way — holding a hanging microphone while appearing to be screaming into it.
 Her makeup and hairdo made her look very different from her normal pics, so much so that many fans couldn’t even recognize her.

-In the caption, the 26-year-old hottie used all caps to emphasize that she is extremely happy to be featured on the cover of the magazine, and since she posed in an unusual way, she also asked her fans to giver her feedback.
+In the caption, the 26-year-old hottie used all caps to emphasize that she is extremely happy to be featured on the cover of the magazine, and since she posed in an unusual way, she also asked her fans to give her feedback.
 In her Instagram Stories, she told her fans that she has never done such unique and dramatic photo shoots before, therefore, it is important for her to know what fans think.

 View this post on Instagram